Tsumugivolle77/nlaProject/README.md

         return I - 2 * w * wh / dot(wh, w);
     }

+private:
+    M matx;
 };
 ```
 At the beginning of the class I defined alias for types and declared some member functions including constructors and so on.
 The implementation would be introduced above.

 Then I introduced a static member function `get_householder_mat` to compute the Householder Matrix from a given vector `x`.
 It has two overloads.
 For the complex vector it will call the first overload, otherwise the second will be called.

-I used `std::enable_if_t` for deciding which version to be called, which is based upon `SFINAE` in C++.
-But factually in this case, we can simply use function overload (they are equivalent this time).
-It anyway serves as a watermark for my own version :P.
+I function overload (they are equivalent this time) for real and complex vectors.

 ### Utility and member functions
 This part is trivial and has nothing notable to talk about.
 We can just skip to the next part.